ik1xpv/streamcleaner/README.md

 It would be easy to port this algorithm to other languages provided you have a numpy-equivalent array handling library and stft.
 OLA-consistent processing is provided by pyroomacoustics, but more scientifically precise analysis windows are provided by ssqueezepy.

-Most of the programs provided here require a minimum of a 1 second frame to deliver good results.
-That means they are not quite realtime but 1 second delayed or process in a 1 second frame.
-You can also try realtime.py for a version that considers 180ms fragments but I do not consider it great.